7 THINGS TO DO ON SUNDAY FOR A PRODUCTIVE WEEK AHEAD (+ FREE PRINTABLE)

 Here are 7 things to do on Sunday for a productive week ahead.
 Little tips to help you plan, prepare and create a little more ease and, hopefully, much less stress for your coming week.

-1. Check your diary for the week ahead
+1. Check your calendar for the week

 Check your calendar to see what’s happening during the coming week.
 You need to include everything that’s in both your personal and work diaries (and your partner’s) if they’re relevant.

 Make sure that you know about everything that’s coming up so you don’t have any surprises!

 - Birthdays (so you can get presents or cards in advance rather than having to go to the shops especially)

 - After school clubs or activities for your kids

 - Work commitments or evening classes

 We’ve all got things that we need to do during the week – errands to run, phone calls to make, people to see.
 Even if we’ve simplified our lives and our time as much as we can, life still dictates that somewhere, sometime, we need to do things.

 Now that you’ve checked your calendar (see point 1), take a moment to jot down all the things you need to do that week.
 It doesn’t matter where, but just get the thoughts out of your head and on to a piece of paper.
 You could use the Notes on your phone, Trello (a great little app, check it out here at www.trello.com), even plain old pen and paper.
 Whatever works for you, easiest for you to update and you’re not likely to forget or lose.